 USE OFFSET TO MAKE A SINGLE LAYER SVG INTO A LAYERED VINYL DESIGN

 Once you have downloaded the single-layer SVG to your device, you can upload it into Cricut Design Space and use that software to make it a multi-layered design.
+I used this process to cut vinyl, but it will cut layers of paper or cardstock the same way.
 Here is how:

 Create a Layered Vinyl Design with Offset

 - Upload the SVG into Cricut Design Space.

 - Insert the SVG into a new canvas.

 - Resize the design to fit your project.